-- The Board of Game recently passed a regulation of a 50-yard trap setback around the perimeter of campgrounds.
-This would be an easily managed regulation having inter-agency agreement and less confusing for trappers. - Campgrounds are groomed and maintained for ski trails and have heavy recreational use all winter with children and dogs. - It would acknowledge the requests of non-consumptive users when evaluating trapping regulations in this small region of the state and show willingness of the Federal Subsistence Program to make regulatory changes that do not significantly interfere with the subsistence opportunity to trap. - It would help reduce long term user conflicts occurring in a high density multi recreational use region of the State. - It aligns with USFS Mission for management of USFS lands to include the management for multiple uses using a balanced approach, well as their "Our Values" statement cites, managing for "Safety.
-In every way: physical, psychological, and social"

-- Local residents are supportive of a more balanced approach to management of recreational uses as indicated from a local survey by Cooper Landing Community Safe Trails Committee. - According to ADF&G data, 99.6% of Alaskans don't trap and only .4% do.
+- 1) the requests of non-consumptive users when evaluating trapping regulations in this small region of the state - 2) the mission of the USFS to manage for balanced recreational uses and recognizing their can be a balanced approach to reduce conflict and - 3) the willingness of the Federal Subsistence Program to make regulatory changes that do not significantly interfere with the subsistence opportunity to trap, and yet reduce long-term user conflicts occurring in a high-density multi-recreational use region of the State. - Local residents are supportive of a more balanced approach to management of recreational uses as indicated by a local survey by Cooper Landing Community Safe Trails Committee. - According to ADF&G data, 99.6% of Alaskans don't trap and only .4% do.
 Land use management should adjust to this current usage. - 4: What impact will this change have on wildlife populations?